When Is Norman Worth Switching To?

 Norman is probably not worth it if you want peak optimization, if the shortcut argument does not apply to your actual workflow, or if you would prefer a layout with stronger modern layout metrics.

-The fastest way to judge Norman is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Norman hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps Norman learners stay deliberate by providing layout-specific lesson previews, saved progress, and customized follow-up drills that target the changed letter positions instead of leaving the retraining to chance.